LABA in the News

 14Y Announces New Artistic Fellows For LABA New York: A Laboratory For Jewish Culture

-The 14th Street Y is thrilled to announce its 2024 artistic fellows for LABA New York, A Laboratory for Jewish culture.
-These fellows will spend the coming year exploring the creative and intellectual inspiration behind the idea of ‘Night’ through classical Jewish text.
-The fellows will each present a culminating performance or exhibition on the theme in Fall 2024.
+January 27, 2025 (New York, NY) – The 14th Street Y is thrilled to announce its 2025 artistic fellows for LABA New York, A Laboratory for Jewish culture.
+These fellows will spend the coming year exploring the creative and intellectual inspiration behind the idea of ‘Change’ through classical Jewish text.
+The fellows will each present a culminating performance or exhibition on the theme in Fall 2025.

-LABA, a program of the 14th Street Y, uses classic Jewish texts to inspire the creation of art, dialogue and study.
-The fellows, a mix of visual artists, writers, dancers, musicians, actors and others, study classic Jewish texts in a non-religious, open-minded setting and use their learnings to inspire work, which is featured at 14Y Theater in a series of live events and performances.
+Founded in 2007, LABA NY is a program of the 14th Street Y that uses classic Jewish texts to inspire the creation of art, dialogue, and study.
+The fellows, a mix of visual artists, writers, dancers, musicians, actors and others, study classic Jewish texts in a non-religious, open-minded setting and use their learnings to inspire creative projects, featured at the 14Y Theater in a series of live events and performances.

 Supporters of 14Y Arts + Culture + LABA